TESTIMONIALS

 You have nailed it.
 The podcast on Pronatalism was brilliant and it is clear to me now that you and all the other women on the panel are the future.
 You are going to have more positive impact with your work than any politicians in the country.
 I was so disappointed with the leaders debate on climate change, but I feel hopeful with you and the work you are doing will have more impact on climate change than any of the political parties.
 You have found the image I was looking for.
 Thanks for your work and caring for humanity.

 I became vegan 3 years ago and now work at a leading vegan charity as a campaigner - as close to being a "professional vegan" as you can be.
-Increasingly, however, I started to feel that I had stopped challenging my own behaviours, so while out running I started to listen to podcasts on things that would butt up against my own preconceptions on different topics.
-I stumbled across the Population Balance podcast and binge-listened to numerous episodes.
+Increasingly, however, I started to feel that I had stopped challenging my own behaviors, so while out running I started to listen to podcasts on things that would butt up against my own preconceptions on different topics.
+I stumbled across the OVERSHOOT podcast and binge-listened to numerous episodes.

 Previously, I'd believed that overpopulation wasn't a problem yet so long as we transitioned to a land-use-efficient plant-based diet, and that it was a step too far to recommend smaller families to people across the world - especially the developing world who, I thought, had to experience population growth for economic growth.

-I wanted to congratulate you on your overpopulation podcast.
+I wanted to congratulate you on your OVERSHOOT podcast.
 The interviews are so educational and enlightening.
-There is currently a resurgence amongst people on tik tok towards pro-natalism.
+There is currently a resurgence amongst people on Tik Tok towards pronatalism.
 Mostly fighting against a decrease in population because they think its racist and eco-fascist.
-I love how you explain these issues and I really think it would benefit so many people if you spread your message on tik tok.
-It's a place where a lot of young people are molding their world views and opinions.
+I love how you explain these issues and I really think it would benefit so many people if you spread your message on Tik Tok.
+It's a place where a lot of young people are molding their worldviews and opinions.

 - Juliana, USA